DFE-Digital/npq-registration/docs/adr/00001-introduce-architecture-decision-records.md

 When we make decisions that affect the architecture of our application, we include an ADR document explaining that decision for future developers.

 For more information see Michael Nygard's article, linked above.
+For a lightweight ADR toolset, see Nat Pryce's [adr-tools](https://github.com/npryce/adr-tools).